 The telecare two-way speech unit / base-unit

-The telecare two-way speech unit, also called a ‘base-unit’ is effectively the ‘brain’ of your telecare system.
-It is the part that accepts signals from all other telecare devices in your home, including your pendant alarm.
-It is also the telecare two-way speech unit that connects to the 24/7 monitoring centre.
-It does so by using your home phone-line to dial through.
-Some types can connect to the monitoring centre using a mobile network, in which case no home phone-line is required.
-The unit is usually located in the hallway or bedroom of your home.
+The telecare two-way speech unit, also called a ‘base-unit’ is the brain of your telecare system.
+It’s the part that gets signals from all other telecare devices in your home, including your pendant alarm.
+It is also the part that connects to a 24/7 monitoring centre when you need assistance.
+It does so by using your home phone-line, broadband or a SIM card to connect.
+A SIM card is only needed if you have a home with no phone-line.
+The telecare base-unit is usually located in the hallway or bedroom of your home.
 It plugs into a standard electrical socket.
-Once you press a button on your pendant or another telecare device in your home is activated, telecare operators can talk to you and hear you, through the two-way speech unit.
+Once you press a button on your pendant (or when another telecare device in your home is activated) trained call-handlers can communicate with you, through the two-way speech unit.

 ♦ When any of your telecare devices are triggered, staff in the the telecare monitoring centre can tell which device in your home has been activated.
 They can inform you of which telecare device is sending the alert.
 They can also call one of your key-holders or the emergency services to get help to you.

 ♦ If monitoring centre operators do not hear a response from you, they will first try calling you back to your home or mobile.
 If they can not reach you, they will call one of your nominated key-holders (usually a neighbour, family member or friend).

 The telecare devices around your home generally connect by radio signal to the two-way speech unit.
 No wiring is therefore required.

 What type of telecare equipment connects to the two-way speech unit?